danyuchn/GMAT-prompt/Quant-related/02_quick_math_tricks.md

 **First balcony: 190 seats**
 **Second balcony: 210 seats**

-This method minimizes computations by focusing on the revenue shortfall per seat and using a quick substitution with intelligent guessing."
+This method minimizes computations by focusing on the revenue shortfall per seat and using a quick substitution with intelligent guessing.